ee209-2020-fall/ee209-2020-fall/midterm.md

 3) Donwnload the exam file (pdf form) from KLMS.
    <li>Exam sheet will be available from 9:00 AM.</li>
    <li>It will be locked with a password.</li>
-   <li>The password is given by your test TA when you enter the Zoom link.<br>
+   <li>The password is given by your test TA when you enter the Zoom link.</li>
 4) During the test, do not use keyboard except asking TA for a question.
    <li><font color="#FF0000">Otherwise, ONLY mouse is allowed during exam.</font></li>